-SquaredUp uses the application pool identity account to retrieve data, not the account with which you log on to SquaredUp.
+SquaredUp displays performance metrics as graphs, sparklines and bar charts.
+To show these performance metrics, SquaredUp connects to the SCOM Data Warehouse using its IIS application pool identity, not the account with which you log on to SquaredUp.
 By default, the application pool identity is set to NetworkService, however, this is configurable.

 How to configure the Data Warehouse permissions manually